SHOW

 SHOW DATA_SET

-/ALL /BRIEF /FILES /FULL /VARIABLE /XML /ATTRIBUTES
+/ALL /BRIEF /MEMBERS /FULL /VARIABLE /ATTRIBUTES /XML /OUTFILE /APPEND /CLOBBER

 Shows information about the data sets which have been SET and indicates the current default data set.
 By default the variables and their subscript ranges are also listed.